symfony/symfony-docs/frontend/encore/vuejs.rst

-If everything goes right, Encore should compile ``main.js`` and produce a new ``main.js`` file inside the ``public/build`` directory, once the file is packed into the folder, let's call it inside our Twig views :
+If everything goes right, Encore should compile ``main.js`` and produce a new ``main.js`` file inside the ``public/build`` directory, once the file is packed into the folder, let's call it inside your Twig views :

 .. code-block:: twig